top of page

 Preventing Nitrous Oxide Misuse

-Understanding the risks of nitrous oxide can help prevent the development of addiction.
-Education about inhalants like nitrous oxide should emphasize that even though nitrous oxide is sometimes legal and easily accessible, it carries significant addiction and health risks.
+Education regarding the risks associated with nitrous oxide usage is crucial.
+Although it is sometimes legal and accessible, it carries significant addiction and health risks.

 Conclusion: The Path to Recovery

-Remember, seeking help for addiction is a sign of strength.
-If you or someone you know is showing signs of escalating use or experiencing neurological symptoms, do not wait for the damage to become irreversible.
-Contact a qualified treatment provider today to learn about effective options and start the journey to a healthier life.
+Remember, seeking help for addiction signifies strength.
+If you or someone you know exhibits warning signs, reach out to a qualified provider today to explore treatment options and start the path to a healthier life.

 1. Kulkantrakorn, K., Chunhachatrachai, P., & Kulkantrakorn, W. (2024).
 Nitrous oxide abuse and associated neurological diseases.
 BMC Neurology, 24(461). https://doi.org/10.1186/s12883-024-03966-9

 4. United Nations Office on Drugs and Crime.
-World Drug Report 2023 (United Nations publication, 2023).
+World Drug Report 2023.

 Additional Medical Resources: